 1. Sourcing the essentials

-• Raw materials: The iPad’s components require a variety of raw materials, including aluminum for the casing, silicon for the chips, and lithium for the battery.
-These materials are sourced from mines and refineries around the world.
+- Raw materials: iPad components require aluminum for the casing, silicon for the chips, lithium for the battery, and rare earth elements for displays and magnets.
+These materials are sourced globally, with Apple's supply chain spanning dozens of countries.

 2. Assembly

-• Foxconn and Pegatron: The majority of iPads are assembled in massive factories owned by Foxconn and Pegatron, primarily located in China.
-These factories employ hundreds of thousands of workers who meticulously assemble the various components.
+- Foxconn and Pegatron: The majority of iPads are assembled in large-scale factories primarily in China, though Apple has been expanding assembly capacity in India and Vietnam.
+These facilities employ hundreds of thousands of workers who assemble components and perform quality checks.

 3. Testing and quality control